-Highlighting Van Safety Measures
+Highlighting Van Safety Measures for Churches

 We were saddened to read the reports of a recent van accident in our area that took the lives of three teenagers from a Kansas congregation, and felt that it would be good to remind our church clients of some vital safety measures when using church vehicles for transportation, especially when operating 15-passenger vans.
 Please bear in mind that the following tips are safety suggestions and guidelines you can utilize and research in greater detail by going online to Brotherhood Mutual and perusing the articles and various risk management webinars and sample forms related to vehicle operation and safety.